neckbeard-69/languages/fibonacci/README.md

 Emphasizes function call overhead, stack pushing / popping, and recursion.

 Below is the reference C program.
-All languages must do the same array work and computations outlined here.
+All languages must do the equivalent amount of work and meet these requirements:

 ```C
 #include "stdio.h"